robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 #### 5.1.5.1 Assigning Dictionary Variables

 > [!IMPORTANT]
-> LXX Recall that assignments to `&{dict}` variables automatically convert values to Robot Framework Dictionaries and enable dot-access (K1)
+> LO-XX Recall that assignments to `&{dict}` variables automatically convert values to Robot Framework Dictionaries and enable dot-access (K1)

 Using the ampersand-syntax (`&{}`) is required to define a dictionary variable with `VAR` syntax or in the `*** Variables ***` section, but it is optional when assigning return values from keywords to a variable that returns dictionaries.